SoarGroup/SoarGroup.github.io/docs/soar_manual/02_TheSoarArchitecture.md

 <!-- Figure 2.3 -->
 ![An abstract illustration of the initial state of the blocks world as working memory objects.
 At this stage of problem solving, no operators have been proposed or selected.](Images/ab-wmem.svg)
+/// caption
+An abstract illustration of the initial state of the blocks world as working memory objects.
+At this stage of problem solving, no operators have been proposed or selected.
+///

 <!-- Figure 2.4 -->
 ![An abstract illustration of working memory in the blocks world after the first operator has been selected.](Images/ab-wmem2.svg)
+/// caption
+An abstract illustration of working memory in the blocks world after the first operator has been selected.
+///

 ### Proposing candidate operators